 A media plan must also include a measurement component.
 This is the last yet most important ingredient in creating a business plan, as it helps to create a virtuous circle through performance optimisation, which is then echoed in the next business plan.

-In general, media business plans and estimates of the plan’s total ROI for the digital aspect are based on a deduplicated last click attribution model across several levers.
+In general, media business plans and estimates of the plan’s total ROI for the digital aspect are based on a deduplicated last click attributionattributionDigital attribution refers to a set of methods that aim at reconstructing the digital journey of a client that led to conversion.
+The aim of this process is to measure the efficiency of each channel that was used during a marketing campaign.
+Learn more model across several levers.

 Hang on… what?
 Measurement tools generally provide a view into digital marketing performance that is: